Ginger Pork Stir-Fry

 - Hot cooked rice

-- In a large skillet or wok, stir-fry pork in oil for 5 minutes or until lightly browned; drain. add the onion, peas and red pepper; cook and stir for 3-5 minutes or until crisp-tender.
+- In a large skillet or wok, stir-fry pork in oil until lightly browned, about 5 minutes; drain.
+Add onion, peas and red pepper; cook and stir until crisp-tender, 3-5 minutes.

-- Stir orange juice mixture and add the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- Stir orange juice mixture and add pan.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Serve with rice.
-Yield: 4 servings.
+Garnish with green onion and sesame seeds, if desired.